 Woolaroc Wonderland of Lights, Woolaroc Museum & Wildlife Preserve (November 29–December 22, 2019)

 Wonderland of Lights at Woolaroc Museum & Wildlife Preserve in Bartlesville is a cherished local holiday tradition.
 The park transforms into the spectacular Wonderland of Lights when its historic buildings and grounds are adorned with over 750,000 lights.
 The historic Woolaroc ranch becomes the epicentre of magic.
-Check out live entertainment in the Heritage Theater almost every Friday and Saturday night.
-The scenic trail starts from the Front Gate, through the main drive to the campus, with a stunning view of the illuminated buildings across from Clyde Lake.
+Check out live entertainment at the Heritage Theater almost every Friday and Saturday night.
+The scenic trail starts from the Front Gate, through the main drive to campus, with a stunning view of the illuminated buildings across from Clyde Lake.

 Castle Christmas, Muskogee (November 29–December 31, 2019)